-Ambient air pollution is a global health challenge causing premature deaths of millions each year as well as a very high cost to societies globally.
+Ambient air pollution is a global health challenge causing the premature deaths of millions each year as well as a very high cost to societies globally.

 Technological innovation is key in battling air pollution and at the same time maintaining economic growth.
 Here, industries play a crucial role in terms of innovating and developing new efficient solutions that can reduce air pollution.
 Solutions that often need to be incentivised through taxes, regulation, and other initiatives as a driver for the market.

-For many years, Denmark has been focused on developing clean air technologies and solutions to those sectors that represent a significant source of air pollution, including shipping, industrial production, agriculture, transportation, heating, and power generation.
+For many years, Denmark has been focused on developing clean air technologies and solutions for those sectors that represent a significant source of air pollution, including shipping, industrial production, agriculture, transportation, heating, and power generation.

-Coupled with strict environmental legislation and air quality monitoring, this sector-focus has helped to significantly reduce ambient air pollution in Denmark’s urban and rural areas.
+Coupled with strict environmental legislation and air quality monitoring, this sector focus has helped to significantly reduce ambient air pollution in Denmark’s urban and rural areas.